openlookeng/openLooKeng-installation/README.md

 Secondly, the script will download openLooKeng-server tarball and copy that tarball to all the nodes in the cluster.
 Then install the openLooKeng-server by using this tarball.

-Lastly, the script will setup openLooKeng server with the standard configurations, includes configurations for JVM, Node and also for build-in catalogs like `tpch`, `tpcds`, `memory connector`.
+Lastly, the script will setup openLooKeng server with the standard configurations, including configurations for JVM, Node and also for build-in catalogs like `tpch`, `tpcds` and `memory connector`.

 By design, the script will check if there are existing configuration under directory:
 `/home/openlkadmin/.openlkadmin/cluster_node_info`